gfeiden/MagneticFieldEvolutionVR/prop/outline.md

 __P1.2 Core Convection in the Presence of Magnetic Fields__

 Investigate strength and topologies of magnetic fields in convection cores.
-Potential feedback on stellar structure, restriction of overshoot?
+Potential feedback on stellar structure, suppression of overshoot?
 [IS THIS POSSIBLE?!]
+How does this affect the approach to the MS?
+Long-term consequences for red giant asteroseismology.

 __P1.3 Magnetic Fields in Young Brown Dwarfs and Giant Planets__

 Investigate how magnetic field generation is affected in cool, high pressure (degenerate) plasmas with neutral outer layers.
 Is the thermal evolution of these objects affected by magnetic fields as with young stellar objects?
+Extract estimates of ohmic dissipation from dynamo models and account for extra heat in stellar models.
 [IS THIS POSSIBLE?!]

 ### P2.
 Starspots and Atmospheric Considerations
 Exploring the impact of starspots on observable properties (preliminary: Feiden & Christophe, in prep).
 [NORDITA]